 Good things come to those who wait, right?
 Or do good things come to those who get out, bust their butts and make things happen?
 Patience makes us better people and is a character trait that any potential special-ops recruit must cultivate.

-In a recent discussion, I was asked if I thought 4 months was enough time to prepare for military special ops selection programs.
-The answer is NO, but it also depends upon the person, the job, and the actual timeline until selection once in the military.
-When most people aske that question, they typically mean, “I am starting to train for _____ special ops team in the military.”
-Typically, they have not been training for a few years specifically for that spec ops training program and have four months until basic training.
+I was asked recently whether I thought four months was enough time to prepare for military special-ops selection programs.
+The answer is no, but it also depends upon the person, the job and the actual timeline until selection once in the military.
+When most people ask that question, they typically mean, “I am starting to train for _____ special-ops team in the military.”
+Typically, they have not been training for a few years specifically for that spec-ops training program and have four months until basic training.

 - How much time do you have per day to exercise?
 Days per week?

 - What equipment do you have available to you?
-Full Gym?
+A full gym?
 Pool?
 Track?
 TRX?
 Other?

 - What is your current fitness level?
-Run, Swim, Ruck, PT scores, Lifts 1 rep max (1RM)
+Run, swim, ruck, PT scores, one-rep max lifts (1RM)